-Executive and Central Committee meetings – Mark the third Thursday of each month for the leadership to discuss the direction and focus of our local fellow Democrats.
+Executive and Central Committee meetings – Mark the fourth Thursday of each month for the leadership to discuss the direction and focus of our local fellow Democrats.
 Please contact our Chairperson to be added to their the agenda.

 see the sidebar for specifics